espruino/EspruinoDocs/Modules.md

 **Note:** Module names are case **sensitive**.
 For example `require("WiFi")` and `require("Wifi")` do not do the same thing.

-### Espruino Web IDE

 If you're using the Espruino Web IDE or Espruino command-line tools, simply write `require("modulename")` on the right-hand side.
-When you click the `Send to Espruino` button, the Web IDE will automatically look online for minified versions of the modules you need, download them, and load them onto the board.
+When you click the `Send to Espruino` button, the Web IDE (or command line tools) will automatically look online for minified versions of the modules you need, download them, and load them onto the board.
 You don't need an SD card or an internet connection to the Espruino board itself.

 **Note:** The left-hand side of the IDE is a direct connection to the board itself, which the IDE does not interfere with.
 As such, if you type `require("modulename")` in the left-hand side then the IDE will not have a chance to dynamically load the module for you, so if it's not in Espruino you won't be able to use it.
 To fix that, just add `require("modulename")` to the right-hand side of the IDE (nothing else is required) and click `Send to Espruino` - the IDE will then upload that module and you'll be able to use it from the left-hand side.

-#### Built-in modules
+### Built-in modules

 Some modules come built-in to the Espruino firmware on certain boards.
 If this is the case then the Web IDE won't attempt to load the module and the built-in one will be used.

-You can check which modules your board has just connecting to it with the Web IDE, then clicking the `Settings` icon in the Web IDE, going to `Board Information` and looking at `MODULES` (the same info is available via `process.env` too).
+You can check which modules your board has just connecting to it with the Web IDE, then clicking the `Settings` icon in the Web IDE, going to `Board Information` and looking at `MODULES` (the same info is available by typing `process.env.MODULES` too).

 You can find more information on most of them via [Espruino's Software Reference](/Reference)

 If the Web IDE says `Module not found` when trying to upload a module that you know exists on your board, try reconnecting the IDE.
 If the IDE fails to communicate with the board when it first connects, it will be unable to get a list of the preinstalled modules and so will assume the module has to be downloaded (many pre-installed modules do not have downloadable equivalents).

-#### Load Module - the default mechanism
+### Espruino Modules

-If you are using the Web IDE as is, the modules will be loaded from [http://www.espruino.com/modules/](http://www.espruino.com/modules/).
+If you are using the Web IDE or command-line tools as is, the modules will be loaded from [http://www.espruino.com/modules/](http://www.espruino.com/modules/) (which is a curated set of modules in https://github.com/espruino/EspruinoDocs).
 This URL can be changed in Web IDE settings.

 To save space, most modules are provided as a minified version and the Web IDE tries to load minified versions first with default configuration (this can be changed in `Settings -> Communications -> Module Extensions`).

 For example, using ```require("ADNS5050");``` will make the Web IDE load the minified module from [http://www.espruino.com/modules/ADNS5050.min.js](http://www.espruino.com/modules/ADNS5050.min.js).

+If you need to use modules while not connected to the internet, `Settings -> Offline Mode` allows you to download all available modules for offline use.

-#### Load Module from Github (or anywhere on the internet)
+### from Github (or anywhere on the internet)

 You can type a URL into require, so you can actually just pull a module right off GitHub: